This week on How Teens Can Explore Psychology as College Major. This post is running concurrently on the Ultimate

 - They are interesting in helping people

-- They are interested in making the world a better place
+- Also, they are interested in making the world a better place

 - And, of course, they pray about it

 - Want to go more in-depth?
 Download this freebie from Vicki Tillman Coaching: 12 Steps to Choosing a College Major

-In case your homeschool high schooler would like to explore psychology as a college major, here are some ways to give them some experience that can help them decide (while building a transcript with Career Exploration sparkle).
+In case your homeschool high schooler would like to think about psychology as a college major, here are some ways to give them some experience that can help them decide (while building a transcript with Career Exploration sparkle).